 On the way to becoming a man, a boy's body will go through a lot of changes, including your body growing bigger, your voice changing, and hair sprouting everywhere.
 Find out more.Read More

-Precocious puberty - the onset of signs of puberty before age 7 or 8 in girls and age 9 for boys - can be physically and emotionally difficult for children and can sometimes be the sign of an underlying health problem.Read More
+Precocious puberty - when signs of puberty start before age 7 or 8 in girls and age 9 for boys - can be tough for kids.
+But it can be treated.Read More

 Female Reproductive System